dougeby/IntuneDocs/InTuneDocs/DeployUse/configure-and-deploy-mobile-application-management-policies-in-the-microsoft-intune-console.md

 2. Perform one of the following steps:

-    -   Choose **All Users**, and then double-click the user whose devices you want to examine.
+    -   Choose **All Users**, and then double-click the user whose device you want to examine.
 One the **User Properties** page, choose **Devices**, and then double-click the device that you want to examine.

     -   Choose **All Devices** &gt; **All Mobile Devices**.
 On the **Device Group Properties** page, choose **Devices**, and then double-click the device that you want to examine.